finanalyst/RF-Draft/RakuFoundationRegulations.md

 &nbsp;&nbsp;• <span class="para" id="06b2db8"></span>receiving incoming correspondence of the Raku Foundation;
 &nbsp;&nbsp;• <span class="para" id="ca83d6e"></span>sending correspondence on behalf of the Raku Foundation, unless the Executive Board delegates specific correspondence to another member of the Executive Board or Supervisory Board;
 &nbsp;&nbsp;• <span class="para" id="af49ee5"></span>following up on actions to be taken, and if the action was delegated to another person ny the Executive Board, the Secretary may enquire about progress.
-&nbsp;&nbsp;• jointly with the Chairperson, the Secretary shall formulate the agenda of the next meeting.
+&nbsp;&nbsp;• jointly with the Chair, the Secretary shall formulate the agenda of the next meeting.

 **Article 6.** <span class="para" id="f9f5b17"></span>Meetings of the Executive Board